tloen/alpaca-lora/README.md

 ### Notes

 - Before we try to tune the weights on 13B+ models, we should note (sorry Tatsu) that [the quality of the Stanford Alpaca dataset is not very good](https://github.com/tloen/alpaca-lora/pull/32).
 We can likely improve our model performance significantly if we combed through the data and fixed bad examples; in fact, dataset quality might be our bottleneck. _The most impactful contribution anyone can make to this project is to provide a way to systematically iterate on the training data._
-- We're continually fixing bugs and conducting training runs, and the weights on the Huggingface Hub are being updated accordingly.
+- We're continually fixing bugs and conducting training runs, and the weights on the Hugging Face Hub are being updated accordingly.
 In particular, those facing issues with response lengths should make sure that they have the latest version of the weights and code.

 ### Example outputs